lukarajic/Sudoku-Solver/README.md

 # Sudoku-Solver
-This code solves solves sudoku puzzles recursively using the recursive backtracking algorithm
+This code solves solves sudoku puzzles using the recursive backtracking algorithm